profydev/github-minesweeper-khristos/README.md

 The text "#1" is the number of the Pull Request and will turn into a link in the commit history as we'll see in a bit.

 To clean up you can delete the branch now.
 The good thing: you can recover it again.
 In theory, this should be possible indefinitely.

+## What just happened?
+A look at the commit history

+To get a better understanding of what just happened let's have a quick look at the commit history of the main branch.

+To open it navigate back to the main page of the repository.

+Then click on the commits.

+Now you can see the list of all commits on the main branch.

+As you can see we have two commits:

+1. the initial commit when the repository was created and
+2. the commit that we just created by merging the PR.

+Note that the title we entered when we created the PR became the commit message Move 1 ( #1 ).

+As promised, the #1 turned into a link to the Pull Request.
+This comes in very handy when you have to investigate the commit history of a larger project e.g. while tracking down a bug.
+Once you find the responsible commit you can look at the PR to understand the larger context.
+Assuming that the PR has a good description of course.